omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 of installers with reputations.

-The installer must have certain reputation ( =a number of downloads ) to be allowed to run uncheked.
+The installer must have certain reputation ( =a number of downloads ) to be allowed to run unchecked.
 This is a tricky requirement, as a typical setup changes at each new release/update.
 It can take as long as two weeks, according to one source..